 - download and complete the Application to Remove or Prune a Tree(s)

 - lodge your application at the Hurstville Civic Centre Customer Service Centre.
 An application fee must also be paid upon lodgement.
-Senior citizens with a valid card and schools (excluding child care centres) are exempt from fees.

 Once you have lodged your application a Tree Management Officer will inspect the tree and issue a letter of approval or refusal.

 If the applicant is unhappy with the outcome, they can apply for a review within 12 months for 50 per cent of the original fee, by lodging a Tree Application Review form.

 Inspection Application for Trees ON COUNCIL CONTROLLED LAND - application for inspection, pruning or removing of trees ON COUNCIL CONTROLLED LAND

 Application to Remove or Prune Tree (s) (42.61kB) - trees on private land.

 Review of Application to Remove or Prune Tree (s) (34.60kB) - following refusal of an initial application.

 Tree Pruning and Removal Guidelines (147.34kB) - for trees on private land.